Packing for a Greek Island Summer

 Avoid heels at all costs, and anything that will get trapped between cobblestones streets.
 If you enjoy exploring Greek villages as much as we do, look for brands that have supple straps and provide comfortable padding between you and the rocky paths you will roam.
 Spanish brand Gioseppo is one of our favourites.

-Sun protection
+Sun protection essentials in Greece

 Ever ready for a splash, we live in our swim gear in summer.
 So I bring at least 3.
-While I’ve long outgrown my bikini-fit years, bandeau-style two pieces still make for easier changes on the beach, toilet trips, and dry quicker than one-piece swimsuits if you’re in them all-day-long.
+While I’ve long outgrown my bikini-fit years, bandeau-style two pieces still make for the easiest changes on the beach, toilet trips, and dry quicker than one-piece swimsuits if you’re in them all-day-long.
 The list for beach trips can get lengthy – use this as an added guide.
 (Pictured here: Seafolly’s Summer Crush twist tie front bandeau bikini from their Spring/Summer 2023 Collection)

 Sundress